spsanderson/random_r_projects/README.md

-# random_r_projects
+# Random R Projects

-Random R Scripts and projects that are small enough to lump together
+Random R Scripts and projects that are small enough to lump together.